arXiv/arxiv-submission-core/README.md

 This repository houses exploratory development related to the arXiv-NG submission system.

+- The [events core package](core/) is provides integrations with the submission database and notification streams, and exposes a Python API for event-based operations on submission (meta)data.
+Any web services that modify submission data must do so via this package.
 - The [API service](api/) provides the client-facing interface for submission-related requests. **Status: In progress**
 - The [Webhooks service](webhooks/) provides an API for creating and managing